ThePapaw/psmc/README.md

 2. Install as you would any other apk file.

-The ADDONS here were created, modded and/or themed for using with PSMC.
+The ADDONS hosted here were created, modded and/or themed for using with PSMC.
 They also work fine with Kodi 18 unless otherwise stated.
 They include:

 • <B>PSMC Maintenance Tools</B> (Maintenance Program)<BR>
 Features include: Auto delete of cache at start up (optional), notifies when packages and thumbs reach a set amount of wasted storage space (you can set and change sizes), cuts down on your devices read/writes on the ROM.
 Also has many Backup/Restore Options, Speed test, IP check and other features.
 Again, please give credit to their respective developers.

 The SKINS here were created, modded and/or themed for using with PSMC 18.
-They also work with Kodi 18 and were all themed from Aeon Nox SiLVO 7.0.1. unless otherwise stated.
+They work with Kodi 18 as well.
+All were themed from Aeon Nox SiLVO 7.0.1. unless otherwise stated.
 They include:

 • <B>PSMC Silvo Skin</B><BR>Aeon Nox SiLVO skin themed for PSMC<BR>
 • <B>PSMC's Spiderman</B><BR>Spiderman Theme for PSMC